inesterovich/rsschool-cv/cv.md

 3. Test more than 200 hundread videos for e-learning courser;
 4. Test e-learning courses, which includes in at least in 5 projects about developmnet e-learning courses;

+## Education:

+2015-2017
+Higher School Of Economics
+Master of Management, Project Management

+Successfull graduation one of the top Russian universities with full tution schollarship

+## Languages:

+Russian - Native
+English - Profficient